neoforged/.github/primers/1.21.2/index.md

         - `scale` now takes in the render state instead of the entity and no longer takes in the entity Y rotation
         - `shouldShowName` now takes in a `double` representing the squared distance to the camera
         - `getShadowRadius` now takes in the render state instead of the entity
+    - `RaftRenderer` - A raft renderer that implements the `AbstractBoatRenderer`.
     - `RenderLayerParent#getTextureLocation` is removed
 - `net.minecraft.client.renderer.entity.layers`
     - `EnergySwirlLayer#isPowered` - Returns whether the energy is powered.